-Because fiber cannot be digested by the human tract, it does not contribute calories
+Because fibre cannot be digested by the human tract, it does not contribute calories

-fiber leads to a sluggish glycemic index tract, water retention, bloating, constipation,
+fibre leads to a sluggish glycemic index tract, water retention, bloating and constipation.

-vegetables are excellent fiber sources and most references advice consuming at lease
+vegetables are excellent fibre sources and most references advice consuming at least

 five servings per day.
 For optimal fat burning, we should limit starchy carb